dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 A space reservation has a retention policy and an access latency.

-Retention policy describes the quality of the storage service that will be provided for the data (files) stored in the space reservation and access latency describes the availability of this data.
+Retention policy describes the quality of the storage service that will be provided for the data (files) stored in the space reservation, and access latency describes the availability of this data.
 The `SRM` specification requires that if a space reservation is given on upload, then the specified retention policy and access latency must match those of the space reservation.

 The default values for the retention policy and access latency can be changed in the file `/etc/dcache/dcache.conf`.